Southampton-RSG-Training/intro-to-hpc/episodes/5_hpc_technologies.md

 However, *offloading* work to a GPU is more complicated than parallelising using CPUs.
 The main reason is that the CPU and the GPU have their own separate memory spaces.
 Data stored in the CPU's memory is not visible to the GPU, and vice-versa.
-This setup is similar to the separate memory for each process in MPI application.
+This setup is similar to the separate memory for each process in an MPI application.
 Data must be copied from the CPU's memory to the GPU's memory.
 This transfer step is slow compared to the speed of the calculations.
 Therefore, efficient GPU programs must minimise data transfers, often by keeping data on the GPU as long as possible.
 While optimising CPU code often focuses on reducing the total number of calculations, optimising GPU code is usually more